Dr. Johanna Budwig’s Diet & Protocol

 Dr. Budwig writes in her Oil-Protein Cookbook which neither mentions nor recommends olive oil: ”This ‘oil-protein diet’ cookbook represents the strict form of this diet, limited to the optimum foods.
 This cookbook helps the ill person and those who wish to assist them.”

-Dr. Budwig wrote another manual cum cookbook for healthy people “Krebs, ein Fettproblem” ["Cancer, A Fats Problem"].
-Even here, she does not favour or mention olive oil and recommends: “For oils we mostly use flax oil, sunflower oil, walnut oil, soy oil and corn oil [always referring to natural cold-pressed and unprocessed oils].
-She writes in Cancer - The Problem and the Solution and in other books: “The fatty acid found in olive oil is not considered essential.
-The organism is only able to metabolise this oil when it also has essential fatty acids at its disposition.”
-In her book “Fettfibel” she somewhat qualifies her stance by writing: “...natural unprocessed olive oil is valuable.
-When travelling in the south [of Europe].
-I’d prefer olive oil over the numerous artificial products of ‘modern hotel cuisine’.”
+“For oils we mostly use flax oil, sunflower oil, walnut oil, soy oil and corn oil [always referring to natural cold-pressed and unprocessed oils].
+She writes in Cancer — The Problem and the Solution and in other books: “The fatty acid found in olive oil is not considered essential.
+The organism is only able to metabolise this oil when it has essential fatty acids available.”

-Question 82: According to Dr. Budwig, what other seed oil does the same thing as flax seed oil in treating cancer?
+Question 82: According to Dr. Budwig, what other seed oil does the same thing as flaxseed oil in treating cancer?

 Answer: